tzeikob/javascript-patterns/control-flow/sequential-execution/readme.md

 });
 ```

-> Splitting each task in a separate named function will give us a cleaner and well structured code.

 Bear in mind that we are using an input argument in the call of a task, this way we can share previous computed data to tasks down into the chain of execution without polluting the top scope via closures.
 The convention here is that the output of a task should be considered the input of the next in the line task, that input/output could be any type of value including custom objects.

 ### Sequential execution with promises ###

 A more elegant approach to implement this pattern is to use promises which will give us more readable and less error-prone code in comparison to callbacks.
 Apart from readability one drawback in callbacks implementation is that's so easy to call the completion callback twice or even more times by accident, which will introduce serious problems in any application.
 In promises this is not the case because every promise is guaranteed to be resolved only **once** either fulfilled or rejected.
-So let's say we have the same operation function and tasks as before but this time instead of using async callback the operation returns a promise,
+So let's say we have the same `operation` function and tasks as before but this time instead of using async callback the operation returns a promise,

 ```javascript
 // An operation returns as a promise